The Complete Guide to WordPress Database Cleanup

 Keep Your Plugins and Themes Updated

 Out-of-control plugins, and occasionally themes, are a frequent source of database bloat.
 It’s important to understand what the plugins and the theme running your site are doing behind the scenes.
-This is especially true if you ever delete a plugin or change a theme.
+This is especially true if you ever delete a plugin or switch a WordPress theme.
 Many times, with plugins especially, removing or deleting a theme doesn’t remove any of the data the plugin generated in the database.
 High-quality plugins know to offer this as an option or handle it automatically, but most do not.
 Being cognizant of what plugins are adding to your database is a good way to stay on top of bloat and overload.

 Schedule Regular WordPress Database Checks